mfernest/SEBC/security/overview_kerberos_sentry.md

 * Add a Sentry configuration to the mix
 * Test client connection again

-If you're familiar with AD already, this may take an hour.
-Let your instructor know if you will attempt this lab instead of the shorter one.
-There's no need to do both unless you want the practice.
+If you're comfortable with AD, this may take an hour.
+If not, maybe 2-3 hours.
+Let your instructors know if you want to attempt this lab.

 ---
 <div style="page-break-after: always;"></div>